 Highlights & lowlights – a highlight is a streak of colour lighter than your natural shade.
 A low light is a darker or richer shade.
 This method of colouring is great for enhancing your natural colour.

 Tone on Tone – this is when peroxide is used for a long lasting effect.
 It won’t lighten your hair but fades it gradually so you don’t get regrowth problems.

 Gloss colour – gloss colours add shine and will last for around 6 washes, Supergloss will provide this finish.

 Panelling – panelling (we call this service Superslices) is a technique where slices of colour are applied to hair using foils to create a dramatic finish.

 Full head – it’s as simple as it sounds.
 Full head is where all your hair is coloured with either permanent or semi permanent colour.

-Tjuz – ‘tjuz-ing’ means adding body to your hair usually by adding a product, something along the lines of Designline Root Boost and Volumising spray.
+Tjuz – ‘tjuz-ing’ means adding body to your hair usually by adding a product, something along the lines of Designline Root Boost and Volumising foam.